 d) Such mileage and expenses claims must be within and not exceed the most current CRA guidelines.

-11.03 (1) Transportation
+11.02 (a) Transportation

 Members shall consider time, cost and safety in determining the mode of transportation used.
-RTAM shall pay transportation expenses between the member’s residence, and/or place of accommodation, as the case may be, and the location at which the authorized RTAM business is conducted, subject to the provisions herein.
+RTAM shall pay transportation expenses between the member’s residence, and/or place of accommodation, as the case may be, and the location at which the authorized RTAM business is conducted, subject to the rates set out in the Expense Claim form and the provisions herein:

-Private Automobile: An allowance shall be paid which covers all costs relative to the operation of the vehicle.
+Private Automobile: An allowance shall be paid which covers the gas and mileage used for the requisite travel.

-Air, Rail, and Bus: The lesser of economy class airfare, rail transportation, bus transportation and the actual cost shall be reimbursed (receipts required).
+Air, Rail, and Bus: The lesser of economy class airfare, rail transportation, bus transportation and the actual cost of such travel shall be reimbursed (receipts required).

-Ground Transportation: Where required, actual costs shall be reimbursed (receipts required).
+Ground Transportation: Where required, actual costs of ground transportation, which includes rental vehicles, taxis and ride share vehicles, shall be reimbursed (receipts required).

 Parking Charges: Where required, actual costs shall be reimbursed (receipts required).